Cotton fabric manufacturing starts with the preparation of the yarn for weaving or knitting.

 Cotton is used for virtually every type of clothing, from coats and jackets to foundation garments.
 Most of its apparel usage, however, is for men and boys’ clothing.
 Cotton supplies over 70% of his market, with jeans, shirts and underwear being major items.
 In home furnishings, cotton’s uses range from bedspreads to window shades.
 It is by far the dominant fiber in towels and washcloths, supplying almost 100% of that market.
 Cotton is popular in sheets and pillowcases, where it holds over 60% of the market.
 Industrial products containing cotton are as diverse as wall coverings, bookbindings and zipper tapes.
 The biggest cotton users in this category, however, are medical supplies, industrial thread and tarpaulins.

-Tshirtprint2u specialized in custom t shirt printing, uniform and promotional merchandise solution company located in Kuala Lumpur and Ipoh, Malaysia.
+Tshirtprint2u specialized in custom t shirt printing, corporate uniform, corporate jacket, sweatshirt, hoodie and promotional merchandise solution company located in Kuala Lumpur and Ipoh, Malaysia.

-Our team have great experience with silk screen printing, heat transfer printing, embroidery services and sublimation that guarantees the best value, which is a combination of high quality products and competitive prices to fit your needs.
+Our team have great experience with silk screen printing, heat transfer printing and embroidery services that guarantees the best value, which is a combination of high quality products and competitive prices to fit your needs.